geri777/typescript-cleanup/README.md

 # Installation / Run
 Copy the file "tsc-cleanup" into the root of your project.
 There must be a valid tsconfig.json in this folder as well.
-The open command line and run "node ts-cleanup"
+Then open command line and run "node ts-cleanup".